-Driving in the Philippines can be chaotic, crowded, and stressful.
-However, as the public transportation system is complicated and confusing to use, tourists often choose to rent a car in the Philippines for the duration of their stay.
+Driving in the Philippines can be chaotic at times and not what Westerners are used to.
+However, as the public transportation system doesn’t reach all areas, tourists often choose to rent a car in the Philippines for the duration of their stay.

 Some travelers can enter the Philippines without a visa.
 Others need to apply in advance either online or at an embassy or consulate.
 Read this visa policy for the Philippines to find out if you need one.

 Is It Safe to Drive a Car in the Philippines?

 One of the main concerns tourists have is whether driving in the Philippines is safe.

 The road conditions in the Philippines are generally good and car accidents are not more likely than in other countries.

 However, to minimize the chances of an incident it is important to keep a number of things in mind.

 The best piece of advice is to drive cautiously.
 Foreign drivers should expect unpredictability from other drivers as well as hot weather and heavy traffic.